Garyljackson/garyjackson.dev/hugo/content/posts/azure-web-app-traffic-spike/index.md

 {{< figure src="images/Requests.jpg" alt="Requests"  >}}{{< figure src="images/OutboundData.jpg" alt="Data Out"  >}}

-The new app was recieving an entirely unexpected amount of requests, and in response, was also producing a massive amount of outbound data.
+The new app was recieving an entirely unexpected number of requests, and in response, was also producing a massive amount of outbound data.
 In addition to that, this traffic was coming directly to the AzureWebsites origin address, skipping Azure Front Door.

-Fortunately, I had also set up Application Insights as part of the migration, and ran the following query.
+Fortunately, I had also set up Application Insights as part of the migration and ran the following query.

 ```
 requests